Instead of “I can’t,” say this…

-Here’s a curated list of resources, perspectives, community, and support on topics of interest to those of us living on and around the autism spectrum.
+Here’s a curated list of resources, perspectives, community, and support on topics of interest to the Autistic community and our allies.

 I hope some of these resources are useful to you.
 I update this when I find new things I feel good about recommending, so check back from time to time.